justinmichaud/scala-monad-worksheets/PRESENTER.md

 ---

-Let us write this using scala's shorthand:
+Let us write this using scala's shorthand, called a "for comprehension":

 val result = for {
   body <- makeFrontpageRequest